wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;What are the means to such perception?

 **M:**&ensp;In life nothing can be had without overcoming obstacles.
-The obstacles to the clear perception of one’s true being are desire for pleasure and fear of pain.
+The obstacles to the clear perception of one’s true beïng are desire for pleasure and fear of pain.
 It is the pleasure–pain motivation that stands in the way.
 The very freedom from all motivation, the state in which no desire arises is the natural state.

 **Q:**&ensp;Such giving up of desires, does it need time?